 Another form and current treatment for Micropenis is phalloplasty surgery.
 This surgical treatment can involve using skin from the patient’s forearm or other area of the body.
 The skin is then wrapped around the penis while an inflatable penile prosthesis is inserted to allow the patient to achieve erection.

 A generally less known about (but in our opinion, a highly recommended) option for those seeking treatment of Micropenis, is Penile Traction Therapy.
 Using the scientific and medically proven principle of traction, man indeed help men of all ages to promote increased penis size*.

 Using Penile Traction Therapy to possibly help with a condition such as Micropenis would take a lot of dedication see significant results.
 In most cases it would also involve seeking custom parts as most penile traction device brands do not cater for users under a certain starting size.
 This website offers a custom spare part #35 which makes using a traction device much easier for those with smaller starting sizes.
 For anyone wishing to use traction for a treatment of a medical condition, we advise to discuss our treatment options with a qualified healthcare professional.

-There is a minimum requirement for those wishing to use Jes Extender for penis enlargement purposes or for the treatment of Micropenis.
+There is a minimum requirement for those wishing to use Jes Extender for penis enlargement purposes or to assist in the treatment of Micropenis.
 A minimum stretched flaccid (soft) penis size of 2 inches or 5 cm is required to successfully use the device.
 If you are unsure whether or not you can use Jes Extender please contact us as we’ll be able to verify and discuss it with you.
 At times it is possible for users less than 2 inches to use Jes Extender if a special custom part is used, and/or if the “fat pad” around the pubic region can be pushed in to achieve more penis length.